Best practices for adopting multi-cloud strategy in your organization

 A multi-cloud setup makes it easier for companies to comply with data sovereignty laws and regulations because it allows data storage within the same country or region from where it was collated.

-While the benefits offered by a multi-cloud environment make it a compelling proposition for companies looking to operate a diverse range of applications, a multi-cloud strategy can turn out to be highly complex if not properly managed.
+While the benefits offered by a multi-cloud environment make it a compelling proposition for companies looking to operate a diverse range of applications, it’s important to understand why use multi cloud strategy as part of your operational approach.
+While it offers flexibility and scalability, a multi cloud strategy can turn out to be highly complex if not properly managed.
 Multi-cloud environments come with some inherent challenges that companies need to be prepared for.
 For instance:

 Challenges of Multi-Cloud Environment